ray3du/react-progressbar-loader/Readme.md

 # react-progressbar-loader-circle
-react-progressBar provides a fully customizable and simple component for rendering a progressBar.
+react-progressbar-loader-circle provides a fully customizable and simple component for rendering a progressBar.

 ## Installation
 ``` npm i react-progressbar-loader-circle ```